| Vintage LuggageWE

 of the case's ownership, rather like the tax-discs of a car

+left in place behind the current disc.
 The exotic and colourful applied labels for travel, destination

 and hotel can be a fascinating feature of a vintage case,